ibm-cloud-docs/vpc/data-security.md

 ## Protecting your sensitive data in VPC
 {: #data-encryption}

-{{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} provide a higher level of protection called envelope encryption.
+{{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} provide a higher level of protection called [envelope encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-envelope-encryption-byok), which encrypts one encryption key with another encryption key.
+This multi-layered approach ensures that your data is protected by multiple keys, and only you control access to the root keys.

-[Envelope encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-envelope-encryption-byok) encrypts one encryption key with another encryption key.
-A DEK encrypts your actual data.
-The DEK is never stored.
-Rather, it's encrypted by a key encryption key.
-The LUKS passphrase is then encrypted by a root key, which creates a WDEK.
-To decrypt data, the WDEK is unwrapped so you can access the data that's stored on the volume.
-This process is possible only by accessing the root key that is stored in your KMS instance.
-Root keys in {{site.data.keyword.hscrypto}} instances are also protected by a [hardware security module (HSM)](#x6704988){: term} master key.

 You control access to your root keys stored in KMS instances within {{site.data.keyword.cloud}} by using {{site.data.keyword.iamlong}} (IAM).
 You grant access to a service to use your keys.
-You can also revoke access at any time, for example, if you suspect your keys might be compromised, or [delete your root keys](#delete-root-keys).
+You can also revoke access at any time, for example, if you suspect your keys might be compromised.
+For more information about managing your encryption keys, see [Managing data encryption](/docs/vpc?topic=vpc-vpc-encryption-managing).

 {{site.data.keyword.vpn_vpc_short}}: Customer-provided preshared keys are encrypted before they are stored in database.
 All other data VPN gateway and VPN policy configuration is encrypted at rest at the database level.

 ### About customer-managed keys
 {: #about-encryption}

-For Block Storage volumes and encrypted images, you can rotate the root keys for more security.
-When you rotate a root key by schedule or on demand, the original key material is replaced.
-The old key remains active to decrypt existing resources but can't be used to encrypt new ones.
+With {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} you can create, import, and manage your root keys.
+You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.
+The first 20 keys are without cost.

+You can rotate your root keys for enhanced security.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

 Consider regional and cross-regional implications when you choose to use customer-managed encryption.
 For more information, see [Regional and cross regional considerations](/docs/vpc?topic=vpc-vpc-encryption-about#byok-cross-region-keys).

-With {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} you can create, import, and manage your root keys.
-You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.
-The first 20 keys are without cost.

 ### About customer-managed encrypted volumes and images
 {: #about-encryption_volumes-images}